piechartssuck/courses/content/syllabus/index.md

 -   **Assumptions**:<br>

     1. Just assume that all submissions are to be written **formally** and should include with the appropriate use of language, grammar, syntax, etc. and follow standard APA 7th edition formatting guidelines where applicable.
-    2. People who are easily offended by content, believe their work to be flawless or are generally unable to handle criticism should consider looking at another course.
-If you want rainbows and ponies, consider another class.
-If you care about data, fieldwork and learning a highly marketable practice, you’ve come to the right place.
+    2. People who are easily offended by content, believe their work to be flawless, generally unable to handle criticism, or are looking for rainbows and ponies should consider looking at another course.
+However if you care about data, practice and learning a highly marketable practice, you’ve come to the right place.
     3. There is a great deal of content in this course and you will likely struggle with some at times.
 Given that, there is also something to be said about the satisfaction a person gets when figuring something out, but nowhere is it written that has to be on your own.
 You may find that a nudge here or there elicits the same feeling so please reach out for help.

 ### Learning and knowledge during a pandemic